Le Diable à Cinq

 Le Diable à Cinq is a Canadian folk music group from the Outaouais region of Quebec, who play traditional Québécois folk music.
-Based in the town of Ripon, the group consists of brothers Éloi, Samuel and Félix Sabourin, their cousin André-Michel Dambremont, and their childhood friend Rémi Pagé.
+Based in the town of Ripon, the group consists of brothers Éloi, Samuel and Félix Sabourin, their cousin André-Michel Dambremont, and their friend Guillaume Beaulieu.

 Awards and recognitions

 The band released their first album, Sorti de l'enfer, in 2017, followed up in 2019 with Debout! and in 2023 byTempête.
 Debout! was a Felix Award nominee for Traditional Album of the Year at the 42nd Felix Awards, a Canadian Folk Music Award nominee for Traditional Album of the Year at the 16th Canadian Folk Music Awards, as well as a nominee in Juno Awards of 2021 in the Traditional Roots Album of the Year.